 “We recently acquired an antique display cabinet from my grandparents.
 In researching a suitable lighting solution, I found your company on the web and it looks like you specialize in exactly what I am looking for.
 What is the process for ordering your low voltage lighting products and how do I know which model to use?”

-Phantom strip lights, particularly the Vertical Mount (VM) Series, are perfect for illuminating antique corner cabinets, or any kind of furniture for that matter.
+Phantom strip lights, particularly the Vertical Mount (VM) Series, are perfect for illuminating curio cabinets and antique furniture, or any kind of furniture for that matter.
 When illuminating corner cabinets, a great option is to install our vertical mount strip lights hidden inside the cabinet on both sides as well as a horizontal strip on top to provide an indirect light source.
 The low voltage transformer is hidden in the base cabinet along with the dimmer control.

 We custom-fabricate vertical Phantom light trims to fit between the shelves of your specific piece of furniture and connect them together with small wire jumpers to create a continuous light source.
 All Phantom light trims have a glare shield which prohibits you from seeing the light source from any viewing angle.
 The internal strip lighting in a corner cabinet is striking at first glance and accentuates the details of whatever you choose to display within it.